Frugal LivingFREE Ways To Supplement Your Food Supply

 We’ve visited our local food bank a couple of times with a friend who needed to stock up her kitchen and it was interesting to see how the food bank operates.

-It’s always a learning experience especially if you aren’t familiar with the process but it also opens your eyes to the needs of the community. \
+It’s always a learning experience, especially if you aren’t familiar with the process, but it also opens your eyes to the community’s needs. \

 You may also find that volunteering at your local food bank is a great way to give back to your community.